I2S9/MindGuard/README.md

-# MindGuard
-MindGuard: AI Therapist - Taskformer's AI Chatbot Hackathon
+# MindGuard: AI Therapist for Proactive Prevention of Mental Disorders

+## What it does

+Upcoming soon!

+## Accomplishments that we're proud of

+Upcoming soon!

+## Built With

+Upcoming soon!

+## Try it out

+Upcoming soon!